Joe Sestak

 Graduating second in his class at the United States Naval Academy, Sestak served in the United States Navy for over 31 years and rose to the rank of three-star admiral.
 He served as the Director for Defense Policy on the National Security Council staff under President Bill Clinton and held a series of operational commands, including commanding the USS George Washington carrier strike group during combat operations in the Persian Gulf and Indian Ocean in 2002.

-Sestak was elected to the House of Representatives in 2006 in a heavily Republican district, and reelected in 2008 by a 20% margin.
+Sestak was elected to the House of Representatives in 2006, and reelected in 2008 by a 20% margin.
 He declined to run for reelection in 2010, instead running for the Senate.
 In the Democratic primary he defeated incumbent Senator Arlen Specter, in office since 1981, 54% to 46%, but lost the general election to Republican nominee Pat Toomey in a close race.
 Sestak sought a rematch with Toomey in the 2016 election, but lost the primary to Katie McGinty by just under ten points, in the closest and costliest Senate primary of the 2016 cycle, while facing opposition from prominent Democrats.

+Sestak announced a campaign for the Democratic Party's presidential nomination in on June 23, 2019.
+His campaign attracted little support and he failed to qualify for any debates.
+He dropped out of the race on December 1, 2019.

-Sestak then became president of FIRST Global, a nonprofit with the objective of promoting STEM education that brought high-school age teams from 157 countries to Washington, D.C., for the inaugural robotics Olympics.
-In 2022, he announced he was leaving the Democratic Party and joining the centrist Forward Party.
+Sestak has also served as president of FIRST Global, a nonprofit with the objective of promoting STEM education that brought high-school age teams from 157 countries to Washington, D.C., for the inaugural robotics Olympics.
+In 2022, he announced he was leaving the Democratic Party and joining the Forward Party.